Sequential Exchange Monte Carlo: A Sampling Method for Bayesian Data Analysis without Parameter Tuning: Numerical Experiments

-In this setting, we considered spectral deconvolution \cite{Nagata2012}.
-In spectral deconvolution, the spectral data are modeled as a sum of multiple peak functions, and the number of peak functions and their parameters are estimated.
-Let $\theta_K = \{a_k, \mu_k, b_k\}_{k=1}^K$ be the parameters.
-The model of the spectral function, $f_K(x;\theta_K)$, was defined as follows:
+In spectral deconvolution, spectral data are modeled as the sum of multiple peak functions, and the number of peak functions and their parameters are estimated.
+Let $\theta = \{a_k, \mu_k, b_k\}_{k=1}^K$ denote the parameters.
+The spectral function model $f_K(x;\theta)$ is defined as follows: